On January 20, 1983, Def Leppard's third album, "Pyromania", was released.

 This album maintains a high standard of musical writing and performance almost throughout.
 From "Rock!
 Rock!
 (Till You Drop)" with the dramatic intro that goes through several variations before Steve Clark's riff kicks in and takes this song to stadium anthem level, to the closing track "Billy's Got a Gun" that really makes us smell the "Danger in the Air" until the melodramatic ending with the "Bang, Bang" and the somewhat hallucinatory electronic drum loop.

 One of the main features of this album, which will immediately catch your ears, is the extensive emphasis given to the vocal harmonies.
 The vocals are brought forward in the mix and serve as an additional musical instrument in the overall production.
 In our humble opinion, this is what sets this album apart from the rest of the "New Wave of British heavy metal" bands, that were active at the time.
 Singer Joe Elliott gives an impressive purposeful display that showcases his vocal diversity, which ranges from rough and hoarse to soft and caressing.
-But the highlight is the background vocals of all the other members of the band plus producer Matt Lange, who form a sort of escort choir for Elliott and well justifies the nickname they received in the credits - "The Leppardettes".
+But the highlight is the background vocals of all the other band members plus producer Matt Lange, who form a sort of escort choir for Elliott and well justifies the nickname they received in the credits - "The Leppardettes".

 This album has produced some of the greatest songs in the band's huge repertoire, even compared to the mega hits that will arrive on the next album "Hysteria".
 Songs such as "Photograph", "Rock of Ages", "Too Late for Love" and "Foolin'", became memorable anthems and were played incessantly on various radio stations and MTV, giving the band dizzying success and placing it in the front line of The best-selling bands in the world.